Dr Anne FawcettAnimal Welfare Veterinarian

 When Anne grew up, urban animal management was rudimentary.
 Her first cat walked in the back door just before Anne was born.
 Since then she has cohabited with a range of species, including reptiles, birds and guinea pigs.
 She learned about the birds and the bees when the local pet store sold her two “male” mice (both pregnant females).
 It was inevitable that she would end up working with animals.

 After studying a Bachelor of Arts (majoring in philosophy), Anne completed a Bachelor of Veterinary Science, with a Bachelor of Science in the middle to study diagnosis of feline infectious peritonitis (FIP).
 She has since completed a Masters in Small Animal Medicine and Surgery through Murdoch University and Distance Education in Oncology through the Centre for Veterinary Education.

-Anne has worked with a number of organisations including the RSPCA, Animal Management in Rural and Remote Indigenous Communities, Cat Protection Society, Pets in the Park, the Australian Veterinary Association and Getting 2 Zero to promote animal welfare.
+Anne has worked with a number of organisations including the RSPCA, Animal Management in Rural and Remote Indigenous Communities, Cat Protection Society, Pets in the Park, the Australian Veterinary Association and Getting 2 Zero and Humane Society Veterinary Medical Association to promote animal welfare.
 She knows how emotionally challenging – and rewarding – addressing animal welfare concerns and saving lives can be.
 She has an interest in all aspects of animal welfare science, and a particular interest in companion animals.

 In her spare time, she enjoys snorkelling, taking photos and cooking.